Heckie75/voltcraft-sem-6000/README.md

 ## PIN

-The smart meter is protected by a 4 digit pin.
+The smart meter is protected by a 4-digit pin.
 The default pin is 0000.

 You can change the pin by using the pin command:
 ```